Sliding Down a Sweet, Slippery Slope

 D) Therefore, if your diet is high in added sugar, reducing your added sugar intake may cause unpleasant symptoms.

-Unpleasant symptoms???
-Wait, what?
 I thought I’d take it slow and wean off it slowly so as not to give myself a nervous breakdown.
-I can give the excuse that Ellen Degeneres has a staff to support her during her withdrawal where I didn’t want to be alone, screaming into the air in the kitchen, “I CAN EAT JUST ONE PIECE OF CHOCOLATE.
-JUST ONE PIECE!”
+I thought that Ellen DeGeneres had it easier because she had a staff of people to support her during her withdrawal, where I didn’t want to be alone in this battle, trying to justify myself, “Why can’t I eat just one piece of chocolate?”

 According to the article “Seven Health Benefits of Cutting Down on Sugar,” cutting down can help us:

-1. lose weight
+- lose weight

-2. avoid energy crashes
+- avoid energy crashes

-3. enjoy clearer, more youthful skin
+- enjoy clearer, more youthful skin

-4. reduce the risk of type 2 diabetes
+- reduce the risk of type 2 diabetes

-5. maintain good dental health
+- maintain good dental health

-6. reduce the risk of liver disease
+- reduce the risk of liver disease

-7. protect our heart health
+- protect our heart health

 That’s all good stuff.
 Sign me up.
 So, I’ve started to be more mindful of what I’m craving.
-Wanting stuff with sugar in it is like sliding down a sweet, slippery soap.
-We get a taste, and then it’s scrounging around looking for that last piece of pie in the fridge.
+Wanting stuff with sugar in it is like sliding down a sweet, slippery slope.
+We get a taste, and then we’re scrounging around looking for that last piece of pie in the fridge.
 Been there.
 It’s going to be tough around the holidays, but instead of making multiple desserts, I’m only making one.
 That way, there won’t be leftovers whispering my name every time I open the refrigerator.

 I thought I’d share this information today because it has affected me.
-I know I gained weight as a result of eating too many goodies.
+I’ve gained weight as a result of eating too many goodies.
 I thought exercising would combat any fat hanging around after eating sweets, but it didn’t.
 I don’t exercise with that much vigor to erase the extra calories from overindulging.

 Food for thought.
 I hope you enjoyed this one.
 I wish you good health and happy days.

-To balancing, not to sliding,
+To stop sliding,

 Francesca